HelgeKrueger/bovine/docs/specification.md

 # Specification

+## Introduction

 ### Goal of this document

 My goal here is to provide an easily referencable index of the [ActivityPub](https://www.w3.org/TR/activitypub/#actor-objects) and related specs, in order to reference them in Bovine tests

+### Usage

+This template is to be used in combination with the `make_specification.py` script.
+It is meant to scan your implementation for the usage of the here provided ids and then create a markdown document `specification.md` containing links to the implementation.

 ## FediVerse